Utah UCCJEA

 (b) a request from a court in a pending child custody case;

-removed or retained in violation of the Hague Convention on the Civil Aspects of
+in violation of the Hague Convention on the Civil Aspects of International Child

 At the request of a prosecutor or the attorney general acting under Section